 Construction Quality – Construction quality will be measured by the number of passed program inspections vs. the total number of inspections.
 The higher the quality score, the higher the grade for the GC.

 Timeliness of Construction – Construction timeliness will be a construction speed measurement between all contractors.
-The clock will start upon issuance of the Notice to Commence Construction (NTC) and will end up the successful pass of the program final inspection.
-All components of the program final inspection must be met to secure a passing inspection.
+The clock will start upon issuance of the Notice to Commence Construction (NTC) and will end with a successful final inspection.
+All components of the program final inspection must be met to secure a passing final inspection.

 Customer Service – General Contractors are expected to keep rental property owners apprised of construction efforts on their properties.
 Typically, GCs that do not coordinate and communicate with rental property owners have a high number of customer service complaints.
 While this is not a hard and fast rule, it is more common when rental property owners are not kept informed.
 As such, the program will track rental property owner complaints vs. total number of properties completed to come up with a customer service score.